Feel better faster. Get care today.

 Recognizing the symptoms of strep throat is important because it can help you or your child get timely diagnosis and treatment.

-Common Symptoms of Strep Throat, according to the CDC, include:
+Common symptoms of strep throat, according to the CDC, include:

-Throat pain that can be severe
+Throat pain that can be significant

 Painful swallowing